 TAKE NOTE of the following:

-A) Upon receiving a "Writ of Possession" even in the case of a Court Granted "Immediate possession", the property owner must wait 10 days for the appeal right to expire before you can request the Sheriff's Office serve a vacate notice.
-After waiting the 10 days the Sheriff's Office may now server the vacate notice advising the tenant of the date and time of the eviction.
+A) Upon receiving a "Writ of Eviction" even in the case of a Court Granted "Immediate possession", the property owner must wait 10 days for the appeal right to expire before you can request the Sheriff's Office serve a vacate notice.
+After waiting the 10 days the Sheriff's Office may now serve the vacate notice advising the tenant of the date and time of the eviction.
 The Sheriff's Office must give the tenant a minimum 72 hour notice from the service of the vacate notice and the time of the eviction.

 B) If the eviction is delayed for any reason, an additional minimum 72 hour notice must be given.